jeonghoonkang/BerePi/setup/cmdline.txt.md

+# IP setup, cmdline.txt on Boot time
 - Setting the Raspberry Pi’s IP address
    - Edit your cmdline.txt file:
    - You can edit it directly on the Raspberry Pi:
    - /boot/cmdline.txt